-The automotive industry continues to be a hotbed of innovation, with activity driven by driver safety, passenger comfort and dependable interface between driver and vehicle, and growing importance of technologies such as touch-based 3D gesture recognition and swipe gestures.
+The automotive industry continues to be a hotbed of innovation.
+Activity driven by driver safety, passenger comfort and dependable interface between driver and vehicle, and growing importance of technologies such as touch-based 3D gesture recognition and swipe gestures.
 In the last three years alone, there have been over 1.2 million patents filed and granted in the automotive industry, according to GlobalData’s report on Cloud in Automotive: Gesture-sensing AR/VR interfaces.
+Buy the report here.

 Gesture-sensing AR/VR interfaces is a key innovation area in cloud

 Gesture-based interfaces and technology enable users to manipulate devices and change objects in the VR environment using their hands and other body parts.